Injury or Condition Confirmation Letter

 What This Letter Can and Cannot Do

-GP letter vs medico-legal expert report: A GP confirmation letter is appropriate for lower-value insurance claims, employer documentation, academic purposes, and short-term injury confirmation.
-For significant personal injury litigation, claims involving long-term prognosis, or cases requiring an independent expert opinion, a specialist medico-legal report from an independent consultant is typically required.
-A personal injury solicitor will advise on what level of evidence is needed for your specific case.
+GP letter vs medico-legal expert report: A GP confirmation letter is appropriate for insurance claims, employer documentation, academic purposes, and short-term injury confirmation.
+For significant personal injury litigation, claims involving long-term prognosis, or cases requiring an independent expert opinion under the Civil Procedure Rules Part 35, a specialist medico-legal report is typically required.
+A personal injury solicitor will advise on the level of evidence needed.

-Not appropriate for criminal or court proceedings requiring expert witness evidence: Court proceedings involving personal injury generally require in-person examination by an independent medical expert appointed through the legal process.
+Not appropriate for court expert witness evidence: Court proceedings involving personal injury generally require in-person examination by an independent medical expert appointed through the legal process.
 This document is not a substitute for those formal medico-legal reports.

 How to Get Your Confirmation Letter

-Describe the injury, accident, or condition — what happened, when, how it occurred, and its ongoing impact on your daily life and functioning.
-Be specific.
-If the letter is for a particular purpose (insurance, legal, academic), describe that purpose so the doctor can tailor the letter appropriately.
+Describe the injury, accident, or condition.
+Include what happened, when, how it occurred, and its ongoing impact on your daily life.
+If the letter is for a particular purpose (insurance claim, legal proceedings, university mitigating circumstances), describe that purpose so the doctor can tailor the letter appropriately.

-A short video describing the injury or condition, photographs of the injury, prescription records, hospital discharge notes, or any other relevant medical documentation.
-If you have a specific form that needs completing, upload it here.
-The strength of your evidence directly affects the detail and clinical weight of your letter.
+A short video describing the injury, photographs, prescription records, hospital discharge notes, accident reports, or any other relevant documentation.
+If you have a specific form your insurer or institution needs completed, upload it here.
+Stronger evidence leads to a more detailed and clinically weighted letter.

 GMC-registered doctor reviews and issues your letter

-Receive your letter — or a full refund
+Receive your signed letter, or a full refund

 Your signed PDF letter is delivered to your inbox same day or by 9AM next morning.
-It includes the doctor’s GMC number and a unique reference code for verification.
-If the doctor cannot issue a letter, you receive a full refund.
+It includes the doctor's GMC number and a unique reference code for verification.
+If the doctor cannot issue a letter based on the evidence provided, you receive a full refund.